Nicky Clark: Dunfermline Athletic

 Clark returned to Scotland after two months in England, signing for Scottish Championship side Dunfermline Athletic in August 2016 on a two-year deal.
 His move to the Pars saw Clark team up with his former manager at Queen of the South, Allan Johnston, as well as his father Sandy Clark who was also assistant to Johnston at the Doonhamers.
 Clark spent two seasons with the Pars, finishing top goalscorer for the club in both seasons, scoring 16 goals in his first and 21 goals in his second.

 Dundee United

 On 23 May 2018, after opting not to extend his contract with Dunfermline Athletic, Clark joined fellow Scottish Championship club Dundee United on a two-year contract.
 In his first season, he scored 15 goals in 36 competitive first team games.

 During the 2019–20 season Clark played in a deeper role in the side.
 He signed an extended contract in January 2020, despite having suffered an ankle injury that required surgery.

 On 14 January 2021, Clark signed a new contract with Dundee United, keeping him at the club until 2023.

 St Johnstone

 On 31 August 2022, Clark signed for St Johnstone for an undisclosed fee.

+Queen of the South (second spell)

+After a brief spell with Ross County, Clark signed for Queen of the South in January 2026.

+On 25 May 2026, Clark was named player-manager of the Doonhamers.
+His father Sandy was made his assistant, a role Sandy had previously held at Queens while Allan Johnston was manager.